OWASP/wrongsecrets/README.md

 - [localhost:8080/challenge/7](localhost:8080/challenge/7)
 - [localhost:8080/challenge/8](localhost:8080/challenge/8)

-Note that these are still very basic, as we still need to add some explanations.
-[This is being worked on](https://github.com/commjoen/wrongsecrets/issues/14).
+Note that these challenges are still very basic, and so are their explanations.
+Feel free to file a PR to make them look better ;-).

 ## Basic K8s exercise